-IDENTIFICATION CARDS (ID'S)
+IDENTIFICATION CARDS (IDs)

 All students are required to obtain and carry a Southern Union State Community College Identification (ID) Card.
-ID cards are used for checking out books, residential hall, admission to social, cultural and athletic events, voting in student elections, dining hall and other campus or community activities.
+ID cards are used for checking out books, entering the residence hall, admission to social, cultural, and athletic events, voting in student elections, access to the dining hall and other campus or community activities.
 Students are encouraged to have some form of a photo ID while on campus.